a-merlino/Minimal-userchromeCSS/README.md

 8. Restart Firefox

 # Configuring
 In the userChrome.css file, there are several global variables you can change.
+They are all explained inline.